 The teaser shows Janeway in exactly the role I would have given her in a Victorian holonovel - as a governess.
 I don't know what this isolated sub-plot was deemed useful for, except for prolonging the meager episode to 45 minutes.
 It was pointless.
 Regarding the main plot, I must admit I didn't bother keeping track of which consciousness was occupying which crew member at what time and what was the ship's current course.
 The frequent changes exasperated me at some point.
 To see Chakotay's or an alien soul hover through the ship gets boring likewise.
 The revelation that aliens have been trying to take to lure the ship into the nebula is just too predictable and it is also clear that a way would be found to restore Chakotay.
 This is why the Doctor has to perform the first successful soul transplantation in history.
 A medical miracle that doesn't get more credible just because of the pleasant absence of technobabble ("It would take over ten hours just to explain it all").

-Remarkable error: Tuvok's rank switches between lieutenant commander and lieutenant a couple of times during this episode.
+- Remarkable error: Tuvok's rank switches between lieutenant commander and lieutenant a couple of times during this episode.
 This would normally be rated as a simple instance of missing rank pips, but after this episode Tuvok consistently appears as a lieutenant.

 The story is not entirely credible, but it is definitely the most intensive character study of the whole first season.
 B'Elanna gets split into two people by a Vidiian Frankenstein.
 Actually, neither her Klingon nor her human incarnation, but Frankenstein himself is the monster here.
 It is not only his horrible Vidiian appearance, but also his attempts to develop feelings and prove them which he has in common with the monster, the culmination being the use of the ill-fated Durst's face to "please" B'Elanna.